 - Plumbing and Electrical: These two issues can be hard to spot.
 Check for leaking pipes, and if you’ve got spotty or confusing electrical systems, consult a contractor before the inspection.

 - Foundation and Roof: These two issues require substantial work to repair.
 If they are discovered, make sure to hire contractors to deal with the issues, and have the work orders ready for the inspector to confirm.

 Check out our blog, Top 5 Reasons Your Home Will Fail a Home Inspection, for more details on each issue.

-Here at the Homeinex Corporation, we have been providing prompt and in-depth inspection in Massachusetts, Connecticut, Maine, Rhode Island, and New Hampshire for over twenty-five years.
+Here at the Homeinex Corporation, we have been providing prompt and in-depth inspection in Massachusetts, Connecticut, Maine, and Rhode Island for over twenty-five years.
 If you have any questions about home inspections, including how to prepare for one, contact us today.
 We’ll help answer any questions you have and schedule a home inspection for you when you are ready.